Master of Science in HEALTH INFORMATICS

 |College of Information Technology and Engineering (CITE) Courses||12 Hours|

 |IS 623||Database Management||3|

 Health Informatics Practicum

-MSHI students will be required to complete the Health Informatics Practicum (HP 650), which includes successfully completing at least 400 hours in an educationally directed Health Informatics intership at one of several Health Informatics job sites which have been approved by the MSHI program director.
-The students interships consist of job placements within the Health Informatics field at academic, government or healthcare industry levels.
+MSHI students will be required to complete the Health Informatics Practicum (HP 650), which includes successfully completing at least 400 hours in an educationally directed Health Informatics internship at one of several Health Informatics job sites, approved by the program director.
+The student internships consist of job placements within the Health Informatics field at academic, government or healthcare industry levels.